SayB/DbMigrations/README.md

 	CakePlugin::load('DbMigrations');

-3. After this, you may load the schema using CakePHP's shell, like:
+3. After this, take a look at DbMigrations/Config/config.php.
+Here you will find two setting:

-	cake DbMigrations.create

-	OR you can leave this step and let DbMigrations do the job for you automagically !
+	table => 'db_migrations'
+	and sanityCheck => true

+	These settings are as simple as they sound.
+The "table" is the name of the table the DbMigrations plugin is going to use.
+	You can change it to your liking.
+	The second setting: "sanityCheck", when turned to "TRUE" lets DbMigrations check if the table specified in the "table" property exists.
+If not, it simply creates it so that you won't have to do a thing :)

-4. After following the above steps, all you need to do to start using DbMigrations is simply put these lines in your AppController::beforeFilter() - or where ever you see it fit.
+4. After following the above steps, there are two ways in which you can keep your databases up-to-date.
-For example you can write a seperate controller for it so that you can upgrade / downgrade manually.

-	ClassRegistry::init('DbMigrations.Migration')->upgrade(true);
+	4.1.
+You can simply paste this line "ClassRegistry::init('DbMigrations.Migration')->upgrade(true)" in your AppController::beforeFilter().
+		 Following this way, whenever your you hit a page, the AppController::beforeFilter() will be executed, hence, the DbMigrations plugin will update your database to the latest version if it's not already.

+	4.2.
+OR you can go to the plugin's GUI, http://<your_website_url>/db_migrations/migrations and choose the revision you'd like your database to be updgraded or downgraded to.

+NOTE: I won't recommend using both 4.1 or 4.2 at the same time.

 And you're all set ! - Also, I would always advise to keep this kind of auto-upgrades for environments like Test and Development.
 It won't be good practice at all to use this for production.
 Fits the dev environment best though.